 This article is a distilled collection of my favorite topics, articles, videos, podcasts, people, or other things in 2020.
-I tried to get the recommendations in some order, so expect similar topics to follow each other.
+I tried to get the recommendations in order, you can expect similar topics to follow each other.

 What I’ve Learned by Joseph Everett is one of my favorite channels regarding health, productivity, and psychology.
-He puts a lot of effort into summarizing dozens of scientific studies or meta-studies in an easily digestible way.
+He puts great effort into summarizing dozens of scientific studies or meta-studies in a digestible way.
 One of his goals is to fight modern dogma.

 I finished his lecture 2017 Personality and Its Transformations (University of Toronto), highly recommended for everybody interested in psychology and personality.

 Andrew Doyle wrote a fantastic article about Peterson on Spiked: Jordan Peterson: how the left manufactured a folk devil.

 I love the work Brett and Kate McKay are doing on their website, The Art of Manliness.
 In times of declining male values and the rise of weak, whiny, pathetic men (Soy Boys) their work is relevant.
 They promote Stoic values, adventure, responsibility, leadership, courage, learning, strength, and virtue – for women and for men.